 - Fuel cells in today’s economy.

-- Basic information on fuel cell use and technology.
+- Fuel Cell basics on fuel cell use and technology.

 Comparisons of Fuel Cells to Fossil Fuels